 Power analysis was done via simulation.
 Optimal cue combination effects tend to be relatively large, often above d = 1.0 (Negen et al., 2019).
 We simulated the change from d = 0 in block 1 to d = 1.0 in block 3.
 This was done in 10,000 independent runs.
 Each run generated two columns of normally distributed bimodal VE advantages with a standard deviation of 1, a covariance of 0.5, and means of 0 and 1.
 Each run was then tested with a paired t-test on the first 20 and again with the whole simulated sample.
 This procedure found that the contrast between blocks had 85% power with the first 20 participants.
-With 40 participants this increases to over 99%.
-Modifying the simulation slightly, we also found that a much more conservative change, from d = 0.25 to 0.75, had a power over 80% with all 40 participants.
-For the regression for bias onto cue combination, we used GPower.
-We found that a single slope with the same standardized beta as Experiment 1 (0.532 when using the same variable error calculation as this experiment; see Coordination Note) gives 85% power with just the first 20 participants and 99% with the full sample of 40.
-While this could be decreased by issues like collinearity, at the time of pre-registration we still felt that this could be appropriate if such issues are small.
+With 40 participants, this increased to over 99%.
+Modifying the simulation slightly, we also found that a much more conservative change, from d = 0.25 to 0.75, had over 80% power with all 40 participants.
+For the regression for bias onto cue combination, we used G\Power.
+We found that a single slope with the same standardized beta as Experiment 1 (0.532 when using the same VE calculation as this experiment; see Coordination note) gives 85% power with just the first 20 participants and 99% with the full sample of 40.
+Although this could be decreased by issues such as collinearity, at the time of preregistration we still felt that this could be appropriate if such issues are small.